-A Title XIX or Title XXI eligible individual who is not enrolled with an knowledge that the deception could result in some unauthorized benefit to himself or some other person.
+An intentional deception or misrepresentation made by a person with the knowledge that the deception could result in some unauthorized benefit to himself or some other person.
 It includes any act that constitutes fraud under applicable State or Federal law, as defined in 42 CFR 455.2.